 A building with a chequered career reinvented as a wonderful hotel by some of Amsterdam’s leading architects and designers - a complete one-off”

 From the outside, the building is a foreboding monolith.
 Built in the 1920s in Amsterdam’s now up and coming docklands, it has served as a migrants’ boarding house, detention centre, young offenders’ prison and artists’ squat - all acknowledged in the design of the hotel (and the interesting display on the staircase), with the architecture acting as a kind of exorcism, freeing the building from its old role as oppressor.
-As for the facilities, you have everything from the sublime (mezzanine bed spanning 4 metres, above a concert piano) to the ordinary (functional, starkly white rooms flooded with light).
+As for the facilities, you have everything from the sublime (a mezzanine bed spanning 4m, above a concert piano) to the ordinary (functional, starkly white rooms flooded with light).
 So your experience depends very much on the room you choose.